Стали и сплавы в электротехнике и электронике

 High magnetic permeability

-Electrical steels can be easily magnetized and demagnetized, which allows them to efficiently transfer and convert electrical energy.
+Electrical steels can magnetize and demagnetize easily, which enables them to transmit and convert electrical energy efficiently.

 Low hysteresis losses

-During each cycle of magnetization and demagnetization, some of the magnetic energy is lost due to eddy currents.
-Electrical steels have low hysteresis losses, which reduces heat and increases core efficiency when operating both in the forward and reverse directions.
+In each cycle of magnetization and demagnetization, part of the magnetic energy is lost through eddy currents.
+Electrical steels have low hysteresis losses, which reduces heating and improves core efficiency in both forward and reverse operation.

 Low coercive force

-To demagnetize materials, an external magnetic field is required.
-And the higher the resistance of materials to such effects, the more difficult it is to change their magnetic induction.
-Electrical steels have a low coercive force, which facilitates the process of magnetization and demagnetization.
+Demagnetizing materials requires an external magnetic field.
+The higher a material’s resistance to such influence, the harder it is to change its magnetic induction.
+Electrical steels have low coercive force, which facilitates magnetization and demagnetization.

 Isotropic characteristics

-Electrical steels must have the same properties in all directions to ensure an even distribution of the magnetic field.
+Electrical steels should have the same properties in all directions to ensure uniform distribution of the magnetic field.

 Types of electrical steels

-Depending on the chemical composition and method of processing, electrical steels can be of one of the following types:
+Depending on chemical composition and processing method, electrical steels may belong to one of the following types:

 • Transformer steels.
-They contain 2-4% silicon, which is why they have high magnetic properties and low eddy current losses.
-They are used in transformer cores for the transmission of electricity.
+Contain 2–4% silicon, giving them high magnetic properties and low eddy-current losses.
+Used in transformer cores for transmitting electrical energy.

 • Relay steels.
-They are used in contactors and relays to control electrical circuits.
-High magnetic induction of saturation and low coercive force are important for them.
+Used in contactors and relays for controlling electrical circuits.
+High saturation magnetic induction and low coercive force are important for them.

 • Alloys for magnetic amplifiers.
-They are used to amplify weak electrical signals.
-They must have high magnetic properties and low noise levels.
+Used to amplify weak electrical signals.
+They must have high magnetic properties and a low noise level.

 • Dynamo steels.
-They are used in the rotary and static parts of generators and engines to convert mechanical energy into electrical energy and vice versa.
-They have high strength and good magnetic permeability.
+Used in rotating and stationary parts of generators and motors to convert mechanical energy into electrical energy and vice versa.
+They combine high strength with good magnetic permeability.

 Soft magnetic alloys

-These materials are easily magnetized and demagnetized.
-They have high magnetic permeability and low hysteresis losses, which makes them ideal for use in devices that require efficient conversion of electrical energy into magnetic energy and vice versa.
-Examples soft magnetic materials are iron-nickel and iron-cobalt alloys.
+These materials magnetize and demagnetize easily.
+They have high magnetic permeability and low hysteresis losses, which makes them ideal for devices where efficient conversion of electrical energy into magnetic energy and vice versa is required.
+Examples of soft magnetic materials are iron–nickel and iron–cobalt alloys.

 • Transformers.
-They are used for the transmission of electrical energy and provide efficient conversion of voltage and current.
+Used to transmit electrical energy and provide efficient conversion of voltage and current.

 • Electric motors and generators.
-They convert electrical energy into mechanical energy and vice versa, which allows engines to rotate and generators to produce electricity.
+Convert electrical energy into mechanical energy and vice versa, allowing motors to rotate and generators to produce electricity.

 Hard magnetic alloys

-They have a high coercive force and residual induction, that is, they can maintain their magnetization even after the external magnetic field has been removed.
-They are used in cases where it is necessary to maintain magnetization for a long time, for example, in the production of permanent magnets.
+They have high coercive force and residual induction, meaning they can retain magnetization even after removal of an external magnetic field.
+They are used when magnetization must be retained for a long time, for example in the manufacture of permanent magnets.

 • Permanent magnets.
-Alloys remain magnetized for a long time, which makes it possible to use them for the manufacture of permanent magnets.
-They are used in electric motors, generators, magnetic levitation systems and other devices.
+The alloys retain magnetization for a long time, which makes it possible to use them to manufacture permanent magnets.
+They are used in electric motors, generators, magnetic levitation systems, and other devices.

 • Data storage.
-A number of magnetic-hard materials are used as storage media in some types of data storage devices.
+A number of hard magnetic materials are used as information carriers in some types of data-storage devices.

 • Sensors.
-Materials that are poorly exposed to an external magnetic field are often used in sensors to determine position, speed and direction of movement.
+Materials that are poorly affected by an external magnetic field are often used in sensors for determining position, speed, and direction of motion.

-Materials with high electrical resistance are characterized by stable properties when temperature and other conditions change.
-They are used in electronics and electrical equipment where electrical parameters need to be precisely controlled.
+Materials with high electrical resistivity are characterized by property stability under changing temperature and other conditions.
+They are used in electronics and electrical equipment where electrical parameters must be controlled precisely.

 Application examples:

-• Heating elements — ensure uniform heating and precise temperature control.
-This is especially important in areas such as medicine, industry and scientific research.
+• Heating elements — provide uniform heating and precise temperature control.
+This is especially important in fields such as medicine, industry, and scientific research.

-• Resistors — are used for precise control of electrical resistance.
-This makes it possible to create resistors with specified characteristics, which is necessary for the development of modern electronic circuits.
+• Resistors — used for precise control of electrical resistance.
+This makes it possible to create resistors with given characteristics, which is necessary for developing modern electronic circuits.

-• Resistance thermometers — precision alloys are used to make sensitive elements that react to changes in temperature.
-The stability of the properties makes it possible to obtain accurate measurements regardless of operating conditions.
+• Resistance thermometers — sensitive elements that respond to temperature changes are made from precision alloys.
+Property stability makes it possible to obtain accurate measurements regardless of service conditions.

 • Pressure sensors — precision alloys can be used to manufacture components that convert mechanical pressure into an electrical signal.
-High accuracy and material stability ensure reliable operation of the sensors.
+High accuracy and stability of the materials ensure reliable sensor operation.

-PZPS produces a number of materials with high electrical resistance, including X20N80 and X15N60 alloys.
-Here you can buy cold-rolled strip from nichrome, manufactured in accordance with GOST 12766.2-90, as well as according to customer specifications.
+PZPS produces a number of materials with high electrical resistivity, including alloys of grades Kh20N80 and Kh15N60.
+You can buy cold-rolled nichrome strip from us manufactured to GOST 12766.2-90 as well as to customer specifications.

-Materials with a given temperature expansion coefficient have special properties, including stability of characteristics under significant changes in operating temperature conditions.
-They are used in various fields of electrical engineering and electronics, where precise control of temperature parameters is required.
+Materials with a controlled thermal expansion coefficient have special properties, including characteristic stability under significant changes in service temperature conditions.
+They are used in various areas of electrical engineering and electronics where precise control of temperature parameters is required.

-In microelectronic devices, such as integrated circuits and microchips, precision alloys are used to create components that withstand high temperatures without deformation or changes in size.
-This ensures the accuracy and reliability of the devices.
-For example, invar (36N) is widely used in microelectronics and precision optical devices, where resistance to deformation is important.
+In microelectronic devices such as integrated circuits and microchips, components made from precision alloys withstand high temperatures without deformation or dimensional change.
+This ensures accuracy and reliability of device operation.
+For example, Invar (36N) is widely used in microelectronics and precision optical instruments where resistance to deformation is important.

 Precision alloys produced by PZPS

-Our company also offers manufacture of steels and alloys according to individual customer requirements.
-All products meet modern quality standards and undergo strict control at every stage of production.
-Contact us for advice and ordering.
-Our experts will help you choose the best solution for your project and answer your questions in detail.
+Our enterprise also offers manufacture of steels and alloys to individual customer requirements.
+All products meet modern quality standards and undergo strict control at every production stage.
+Contact us for advice and to place an order.
+Our specialists will help select the optimal solution for your project and answer your questions in detail.